 Conclusions and Implications

 Fremont cottonwood seedlings that established after the 2023 winter floods continue to grow and reduce in density.
 Light and percent fines are significant growth factors across both seedling plots as is herbaceous competition at BRAP.
 The differing significant variables impacting seedling survival shows that a combination of factors is important in maintaining seedlings.
 Most Fremont cottonwoods within the Verde River immediate riparian zone are relatively young and are about 25 years old.
-Despite their young age, Fremont cottonwood growth appears to have achieved a constant growth rate.
+Despite their young age, Fremont cottonwood growth appears to have achieved a constant growth rate (what is that per year?).
 Their growth is driven by early-summer streamflow, in between the snowmelt and monsoon period.
 This season is when streamflows are the lowest and temperatures are the highest and irrigation diversion season is at a peak in the region.
 As base flows continue to decline, cottonwood growth and resilience could be at risk.
 Maintaining higher flows during the summer irrigation season would positively benefit riparian forests.
 However, Fremont cottonwoods still require large, winter floods to set the stage for their regeneration.
 A flood magnitude of ten percent AEP or lower seems to be sufficient to recruit cottonwoods on a large, river scale.
 Keeping the natural systems and environmental flows along the Verde River will maintain and protect its riparian forests.